snowplow-archive/kinesis-example-scala-consumer/README.md

 as part of a proof of concept for porting our event collection and enrichment processes to run on Kinesis.

-**Please note:** Amazon Kinesis is currently in private beta.
-Being on the Kinesis private beta is a pre-requisite to building and running this project.

 ## Building

 Assuming you already have [SBT 0.13.0] [sbt] installed:

     $ git clone git://github.com/snowplow/kinesis-example-scala-consumer.git

-Now manually copy the relevant jar from your Amazon Kinesis SDK Preview:

-    $ cd kinesis-example-scala-consumer
-    $ cp ~/downloads/AmazonKinesisSDK-preview/aws-java-sdk-1.6.4/lib/aws-java-sdk-1.6.4.jar lib/
-    $ sbt assembly

 The 'fat jar' is now available as:

     target/scala-2.10/kinesis-example-scala-producer-0.0.1.jar